|Deadline: February 6, 2017

 The Selection Committee is open to research ideas on a wide range of topics.
 Preference will be given to issues that are at the forefront of public policy debate and have significant implications for Canadian society.
 The Fellowship will not be awarded to projects in history, anthropology, literature or folklore.

-You are encouraged to reflect on the Foundation’s mission: to promote social and economic justice.
-The Selection Committee uses it as the bases for its deliberations.
+You are encouraged to reflect on the Atkinson Foundation’s mission: to promote social and economic justice.
+The Selection Committee uses it as the basis for its deliberations.

 All submissions will be reviewed.
-Finalists will be invited to present full proposals for which they will receive a honourarium.
+Before the end of February, finalists will be invited to submit full proposals for which they will receive an honorarium.